Learn how Bloomberg School doctoral students unearthed critical data on thousands of undocumented brain injuries among combat veterans.

 The return of any TA funds willl be returned directly to the military service, not to the service member.

-Questions regarding enrollment procedures for the Johns Hopkins Bloomberg School of Public Health may be directed to the VA Certifying Official, Ms. Barbara Freels, at (410) 502-0720 or via e-mail at email@example.com.
+Questions regarding enrollment procedures may be directed to School Certifying Official at 410-516-6635 or via e-mail at email@example.com.